m5ghanba/skema/README.md

    - Restart your terminal after installation.
    - Verify: Run `python --version`.
 It should output something like "Python 3.12.7".
 If not, close and reopen the terminal, or manually add Python to PATH (search online for "add Python to PATH Windows").

-3. **Install Git**:
-   - In your terminal, run:
-     ```
-     winget install --id Git.Git -e --source winget
-     ```
-   - This installs Git.
-It adds itself to PATH automatically.
-   - Restart your terminal.
-   - Verify: Run `git --version`.
-It should output something like "git version 2.46.0.windows.1".

-   *Alternative if winget fails*: Download the installer from [git-scm.com](https://git-scm.com/download/win) using your browser, run it, and follow the GUI prompts (use defaults).
+   *Alternative if winget fails*: Download the installer from [python.org](https://www.python.org/downloads/windows/) using your browser, run it, and follow the GUI prompts (make sure to check "Add Python to PATH").
 Then verify as above.

 #### On macOS
 1. **Install Homebrew** (a package manager for CLI installations, if you don't have it):